 As part of your training, you should have clear reference to:

-To see further how dita Solutions can help you implement effective manager, supervisor and staff inductions that provide quality training on Competition and Consumer Law, contact us here.
+To see further how dita Solutions can help you implement effective manager, supervisor and staff inductions that provide quality training on Competition and Consumer Law, view our range of Induction Training.